 George Faulkner Sings Murry Wilson.
 A vinyl-only LP featuring 11 new recordings of vocal songs written by Murry Wilson – the father of the Beach Boys.
 The album features a cast of session musicians from NYC, London, and Philadelphia.
 Only 300 copies pressed.
 Released Oct.
 16, 2020.
 Order now via Bandcamp at this link and at select record stores.

 Murry Wilson was a songwriter.
 He started writing professionally (his first copyright submissions are dated) around the time his first son Brian was born in the early 1940s.
 He kept writing up until he died, at age 55, in the early 1970s.
 Records indicate he took a break from songwriting in the early 1960s – as he led the Beach Boys as their manager – but it’s likely he never fully stopped writing music.
 He had it in his heart, as did his wife Audree, who is described as having been a musician, organist, and pianist.
 Together they passed a love for music along to their children.
-By all accounts, Murry wanted nothing more than to somehow make it in the music industry, and compared to many other who tried, he did.
+By all accounts, Murry wanted nothing more than to somehow make it in the music industry, and he did.

 And Murry had enough success in songwriting to have over 25 of his roughly 50 compositions recorded (and re-recorded) by a variety of acts.
 This being a testament to not just his ability to write a quick hook and a snappy title lyric but in his ability to hustle and sell his songs to a host of labels, producers, bandleaders, and groups.
 Prior to the birth of the Beach Boys, Murry learned the art needed a steady push if it were going to go anywhere.
 He did alright for himself.